 Conclusion: Take Advantage Of Proper Bet Size

-Bet sizing is an integral part of No-Limit Texas Hold’em strategy.
+Bet sizing is an integral part of the No-Limit Texas Hold’em strategy.
 Since the game is played in no-limit format, you can bet whatever you want, whenever you want.

 Thus, you need to have a good plan for your bets and make sure every single one of them counts.